bytebase/bytebase.com/content/docs/tutorials/data-rollback.md

 ## Noteworthy Difference

-If you want to use MySQL/SQL Server/Oracle, instead of creating a `bbdataarchive` schema, you should create a `bbdataarchive` database to store the backup data.
+If you want to use MySQL/SQL Server/Oracle, instead of creating a `bbdataarchive` schema, you should create a `bbdataarchive` **database** instead of **schema** to store the backup data.
 Check the doc for more details.

 <DocLinkBlock url="/docs/change-database/rollback-data-changes/" title="Data Rollback Doc"></DocLinkBlock>